Health Care Homes

 Integrated and high-performing care teams allow for the distribution of tasks amongst all members of the care team, ensure that they are performing tasks aligned with their skills, knowledge and expertise.
 This also provides them with the ability to focus on the delivery of patient care that is directly relevant to their role, whether they are a specialist, community pharmacist, allied health or other health care provider.

 Allied health professionals are included as vital members of a patient’s health care team.
 The PHN is working to educate the neighbourhood about the HCH program and help them to enrol in the electronic shared care planning tool.
-If you are an allied health professional, please download the information pack and contact Laura Downs Tuck for further information.
+If you are an allied health professional, please download the information pack and contact Maha Sedhom for further information.

 HCH Evaluation program

-The Australian Government Department of Health has engaged a consortium lead by Health Policy Analysis to conduct an evaluation of the Health Care Homes (HCH) program.
+The Australian Government Department of Health has engaged Health Policy Analysis to conduct an evaluation of the Health Care Homes program.
+More information can be found in the Health Care Homes Evaluation Plan.

 HCH Shared Care Planning